jclocks/AIArt/README.md

 * Screen with HDMI support
 * (Optional) Passive infrared sensor to reduce risk of screen burn-in

-It includes how to set up the computer to run an art kiosk (with code), how to build and assemble the control box and PIR sensor etc.
+It includes how to set up the computer to run an art kiosk (with code) and PIR sensor etc.